jackadam1981/ChromeEc/README.md

 The `devicename` is the name of a device (also referred as board or variant) which belongs to a family of baseboard. `boardname` is the baseboard name in this case.
 Example : `/build/dedede/firmware/madoo/ec.bin`

-The ebuild file used by Chromium OS is found [here](https://chromium.googlesource.com/chromiumos/overlays/chromiumos-overlay/+/main/chromeos-base/chromeos-ec/chromeos-ec-9999.ebuild):
+The ebuild file used by ChromiumOS is found [here](https://chromium.googlesource.com/chromiumos/overlays/chromiumos-overlay/+/main/chromeos-base/chromeos-ec/chromeos-ec-9999.ebuild):

 ```bash